This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 How would you describe your reactions to sounds that were uncomfortably distressing or any need they set up in you to avoid their source?

-Hypervigilance is a potentially exhausting condition in which the nervous system becomes chronically dysregulated, causing a release of excessive stress signals that lead to inappropriate and exaggerated responses.
+Hypervigilance is a potentially exhausting condition in which the nervous system becomes persistently and recurrently dysregulated, causing a release of excessive stress signals that lead to inappropriate and exaggerated responses.
 It can lead to becoming trapped in a state of high alert and unable to control urges to constantly scan the surrounding environment for potential risks or threats, even in safe situations.

 Often brought on as a result of real-world experiences, hypervigilance can lead toHow would you describe the impact of feeling extremely alert and suspicious on your day-to-day functioning, possibly to the point of being almost endlessly watchful and on your guard?